T-Systems-MMS/phonebook/Phonebook/readme.md

 ### Installation

-> Please make sure you have a running Kubernetes Cluster, with Tiller and Helm installed.
+> Please make sure you have a running Kubernetes Cluster and Helm installed.

 1. Create your `values.yml`.
 For settings look [here](#Settings).